martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+> Stabilization and adaption to new Astro version, see [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md).

+## Recently Learned Tricks ##

-Hello Astronauts!
+> Hello Astronauts!
 Now this one is BIG!
 The `astro-vtbot` has been many things so far.
 Now it is also a **Starlight plugin**!

-Add the Bag to your  [plugin list](https://events-3bg.pages.dev/library/StarlightPlugin/#installation) and instantaneously  turn on browser-native cross-document view transitions for your existing Starlight site![^1] Starlight version >= 0.32 required!
+> Add the Bag to your  [plugin list](https://events-3bg.pages.dev/library/StarlightPlugin/#installation) and instantaneously  turn on browser-native cross-document view transitions for your existing Starlight site![^1] Starlight version >= 0.32 required!

 [^1]: On supporting browsers, which is all major browsers but Firefox, and we are looking forward to Firefox joining the team this year as well!

-## Recently Learned Tricks ##

 > The existing Starlight support was updated for Starlight versions >= 0.32!